Nothing but the Sun

 Nothing but the Sun (Apenas el Sol) is a 2020 Paraguayan-Swiss documentary film created and directed by Arami Ullón.
-The film is about Mateo Sobode Chiqueno, an Ayoreo indigenous man from Paraguay who has been collecting Ayoreo voices for over 40 years by using a rudimentary tape recorder: stories, interviews, songs, and rituals.
+The film is about Mateo Sobode Chiqueno, an Ayoreo indigenous man from Paraguay who has recorded Ayoreo interviews, songs, and rituals for over 40 years.
 It was selected as the Paraguayan entry for the Best International Feature Film at the 94th Academy Awards.